zeid-hub/python-p3-v2-orm-lab/README.md

 ### `save()`

-Create an instance method `save()` that saves a `Review` object to your database.
-Keep in mind the `employee` attribute references an `Employee` object, while the database table foreign key column stores the employee id as an integer.
+The instance method `save()` should persist the `Review` object to the "reviews"
+table:

+- Insert a new row with the `year`, `summary`, and `employee_id` values of the current`Review` object.
+- Update the object id attribute using the primary key value of new row.
+- Save the object in the local dictionary.

 ### `create()`